AMWA-TV/info-004/docs/Example HOWTO.md

 ;; MSG SIZE  rcvd: 134
 ```

-### Using Dig to Browse NMOS Related DNS Items
+### Using `dig` to browse NMOS related DNS records

 We can use `dig` to do a top down browse of the NMOS services being served by BIND9.
-First we simply check if our DNS is offering up the NMOS services by looking at all the pointers to services our DNS is providing:
+First we simply check if our DNS is offering up the NMOS services by looking at all the pointers to service types our DNS is providing:

 ```
 # dig _services._dns-sd._udp.example.com PTR

 ; <<>> DiG 9.11.4-P2-RedHat-9.11.4-26.P2.amzn2.5.2 <<>> PTR _services._dns-sd._udp.example.com
 ;; global options: +cmd
 ;; Got answer: